Auto-Personalization:

 Outreach grounded in verified career details drove higher engagement than standard campaigns.Up to 45% response rates for technical roles

 Even lesser-known companies hiring for hard-to-fill roles saw strong results.
-As one CS team member noted:

 “A recruiter in Europe is getting a 45% response rate across six campaigns.
-This is especially impressive because the company isn’t a known brand and the roles are highly technical.”Up to 4× more applications
+This is especially impressive because the company isn't a known brand and the roles are highly technical.”Up to 4× more conversions

-What we heard from users and leadership
+What we heard

 “I need to know this won’t embarrass me.
 Being able to see what’s going out before I turn it on makes all the difference.”

-– Recruiter feedback
+– User feedback

 “If recruiting worked like Slack, for every 10 messages you send, about 2 would reply and only 1 would be interested.
 That’s the industry norm.”